rfjakob/earlyoom/README.md

 ([commit f530243a](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=f530243a172d2ff03f88d0056f838928d6445c6d))
 .

-Like the Linux kernel would, earlyoom finds its victim by reading through `/proc/*/oom_score`.
+Like the Linux kernel would, per default, earlyoom finds its victim by reading through `/proc/*/oom_score`.

 How much memory does earlyoom use?
 ----------------------------------